 What is Content Analysis?
 Analysis of results is a crucial step in any research or study.
-Marketing, human resources, consumer behavior or even basic human psychology are just some of the examples of research fields that require analysis.
+Marketing, human resources, consumer behaviour or even basic human psychology are just some of the examples of research fields that require analysis.
 In all fields of research, results are either qualitative or quantitative.

 On the other hand, quantitative results are information that can be counted, measured or quantified.
 Examples include the number of participants in a study, the number of cars they own, how much time they spend doing a certain activity or maybe how many of them are smokers.

 This type of data can be easily measured or calculated.
-What is Content Analysis?
-Sometimes the research purpose requires qualitative data to be quantifiable; so what do we do when the data received from a research or study is all qualitative?
-The answer lies within Content Analysis, but what exactly is content analysis?
+What is Content Analysis? sometimes the research purpose requires qualitative data to be quantifiable; so what do we do when the data received from research or study is all qualitative?
+The answer lies within Content Analysis, but what exactly is a content analysis?

 What Is Content Analysis?